Trashytalk/piwardrive/REFERENCE.md

 `PW_PROFILE_CALLGRIND` – Callgrind output path when profiling.

 `PW_LANG` – Two-letter code selecting the interface language.
+See `docs/localization.rst` for details on adding or updating translations.

 ## CLI Tools